 Ferry to St. George’s, Shopping, Snorkelling & Live Music

 The second leg of your Bermuda cruise itinerary begins with a little island-hopping – and a cup of joe.

 While one country, the island of Bermuda is actually a long ribbon of land made up of 181 islands that take on the shape of a fish hook.
 A fine way to see it is from the water and during cruise season, Bermuda's ferry runs from end to end.
 Take the early boat from Dockyard to St. George's to spend a day in the former capital and UNESCO world heritage site, a spot that begs for exploration.

 Browse local shops such as the handmade Salt Spray Soap Company, local literature and goods at Long Story Short, The Island Shop and the sweet scents of indigenous flora at The Bermuda Perfumery housed in photogenic Stewart Hall.

 Grab island-style lunch from Mama Angie’s, a mom-and-pop food stall by Somers Garden and take a stroll through the grounds.
 Legend has it that the heart of its namesake, the Admiral Sir George, is buried there.

-Catch the fast ferry back to Dockyard, your final cruise before you return next year.
+Catch the fast ferry back to Dockyard, your final on-island cruise before Bermuda calls again next year.